Dog Training and Dog Care advice from UK Professionals

 Exercise Needs: The Groenendael is a true working dog that needs an active outdoor life.
 They need huge amounts of exercise and most of this must be off lead.
 This dog needs to be mentally and physically challenged and has an immense desire to work.
 This can take the form of participating in Schutzhund, Agility, Dog Obedience trials or even simply learning new tricks and commands.
 To deny the Groenendael enough exercise will result in destructive behaviour and poor health.
 This is a very high energy dog with almost inexhaustible amounts of stamina.

-Feeding Needs: The Groenendael needs a well balanced diet and thrives on one that is natural and home prepared.
+Diet & Feeding Needs: The Groenendael needs a well balanced diet and thrives on one that is natural and home prepared.
 Adhere to the recommended quantities to avoid obesity.
 Working dogs need a diet that is rich in protein.

-Common Ailments: This dog is generally robust and healthy.
+Health Problems: This dog is generally robust and healthy.
 Some may be prone to Epilepsy, hip dysplasia and skin and eye problems.
 Only purchase puppies from reputable breeders whose stock has been hip-scored and eye-tested to obtain a healthy dog.

 Physical Description: The overall appearance of the Groenendael is one of an agile, muscular dog that looks powerful and elegant.
 The head is finely chiselled with the skull and muzzle being roughly of equal length.
 The eyes are slightly almond shaped, are dark brown in colour and are stiff and erect.
 They have strong jaws and a scissor bite.
 The neck is slightly arched and is well-muscled going down to a strong body with a deep chest and well sprung ribs.
 The topline is straight and the body overall is very muscular.
 The legs are strongly boned and muscular with good angulation to the rear quarters.
 The tail is of medium length, hanging down when at rest and slightly higher when in motion.
 The Groenendael moves with a brisk and even gait.
 The coat is long, straight and abundant with a dense undercoat.
 The hair around the neck forms a ruff particularly in males.
 There are fringes of long hair on the legs and tail.
 Males have a longer coat than females.
 The coat colour is black.
 Some white can be distributed on the chest, the toes and between the pads of the feet.
 All in all the Groenendael is a superb, athletic looking dog that combines power and strength with elegance and beauty.